Skip to main content

 What are the requirements to apply for Anthropology at WVU?

-To be admitted to WVU's Anthropology major, you must meet WVU's first-time freshman admission requirements for the 2024-25 academic year.
+To be admitted to WVU's Anthropology major, you must meet WVU's first-time freshman admission requirements.
 Interested in transferring?
 Review the transfer admission requirements.

 Next Steps